GSA-TTS/identity-dev-docs/_pages/oidc/getting-started.md

 You are able to test authentication methods in real time with a testing account in our sandbox environment.
 To start, navigate to the [Login Partner Dashboard Sandbox](https://dashboard.int.identitysandbox.gov) and follow the steps below:

 - Select the “Sign-in” button to create a new account.
 Anyone with a .gov or .mil email address may request an account.
-- Create a new team - see [Testing](https://developers.login.gov/testing/) page for instructions
+- Create a new team - see [Testing](https://developers.login.gov/testing/) page for instructions.
 -  Create a certificate - before creating your application you'll need to create a certificate that will be used to sign your requests.
 You can create a certificate using openssl.
 The example command to create the certificate from your terminal is:
     - `openssl req -nodes -x509 -days 365 -newkey rsa:2048 -keyout private.pem -out public.crt`
-- Create an application, at which point you will need to decide between private_key_jwt or PKCE
+- Create an application, at which point you will need to decide between private_key_jwt or PKCE.

 It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.

 ### Auto-discovery

-Consistent with the specification, Login.gov provides a JSON endpoint for OpenID Connect auto-discovery at `/.well-known/openid-configuration`.
+Consistent with the specification, Login.gov provides a JSON endpoint for OIDC auto-discovery at `/.well-known/openid-configuration`.

 Integration URI: